ashley-ley/Zillow-Housing-Analysis/README.md

-# An Analysis on the Impact of Pandemic Pricing on Homes in the United States
+# An Analysis of the Impact of Pandemic Pricing on Homes in the United States

-Our project is to analze the home market between January 2018 and July 2023.
-We will be using county record data from Zillow to compare home prices from different time periods (pre-pandemic, during, and post-pandemic) to understand how the housing market was impacted nation-wide.
+Our project is to analyze the home market between January 2018 and July 2023.
+We will be using county record data from Zillow to compare home prices from different time periods (pre-pandemic, during, and post-pandemic) to understand how the housing market was impacted nationwide.
 Additionally, we will analyze the differences between home sale prices and home listing prices.

 ## Time Periods:
 * Pre-Pandemic: 2018-2020